Speaker forms ad-hoc committee to investigate delayed funds of Gold Coast Fund customers

-Speaker of Parliament Alban Bagbin has formed a special committee to probe the non-payment of customers of defunct Gold Coast Fund, despite budgetary allocations.
+The Speaker of Parliament, Alban Bagbin, has set up a 7-member ad hoc committee of parliament to look into issues surrounding the failure of the government to pay customers of the defunct Gold Coast Fund.

-The decision comes in response to a petition submitted by customers of the defunct fund, and presented to Parliament by Mahama Ayariga, the Member of Parliament (MP) for Bawku Central.
+The committee would be chaired by the Member of Parliament (MP) for Essikado-Ketan and former Attorney General and Minister of Justices, Joe Ghartey.

-Mr Ayariga, emphasising the impact of the delay on affected customers, urged the House to swiftly address the issue on behalf of constituents.

-Subsequently, the Speaker suggested the members of the committee and encouraged them to initiate their work promptly.

-“I, therefore, establish a committee to receive the petition to investigate and report to the House.
-I will propose that the committee, chaired by Joe Ghartey, and the other members, include Nii Lante Vandapuije, Benjamin Yeboah Sekyere, Gizella Tetteh-Agbotui, Kwasi Ameyaw Kyeremeh and two technical experts.
-They are Dr Theophilus Acheampong and Anthonio Kisseh,” Speaker Bagbin.
+The other members of the committee include MP for Odododiodioo Nii Lante Vanderpuye, MP for Tano South Benjamin Yeboah Sekyere, Awutu Senya West MP Gizella Akushika Tetteh-Agbotui and Sunyani East MP Kwasi Ameyaw-Cheremeh.

-- Speaker sets up 7-member ad hoc committee to look into govt's failure to pay customer of Gold Coast Fund
+- Speaker sets up ad-hoc committee to investigate delayed funds of Gold Coast Fund customers

 - NAM1 plans 2000-man protest at UAE embassy to demand US$43m arrears, US$30m compensation for detention by Dubai police